kindelia/Kindelia/README.md

 ### Zero-cost reused SSTOREs

-It uses a different state store, which replaces expensive Merkle trees by efficient reversible heaps, allowing for **zero-cost reused SSTOREs**.
+Kindelia uses a different state store, which replaces expensive Merkle trees by efficient reversible heaps, allowing for **zero-cost reused SSTOREs**.
 This makes Kindelia the only layer-1 computation network capable of hosting highly dynamic applications like games with realistic costs, without appealing to complex crypto like zero-knowledge proofs.
 In exchange, we lose the ability of making certain kinds of light clients.

 ### A functional runtime

-It replaces the [EVM](https://ethereum.org/en/developers/docs/evm/) by the [HVM](https://github.com/kindelia/hvm), a functional runtime that decreases the cost of beta-reduction and pattern-matching 100-fold.
+Kindelia replaces the [EVM](https://ethereum.org/en/developers/docs/evm/) by the [HVM](https://github.com/kindelia/hvm), a functional runtime that decreases the cost of beta-reduction and pattern-matching 100-fold.
 This, among other things, makes it highly compatible with Haskell, Idris, Kind and the like, viabilizing **formal verification**, the act of mathematically proving that an app has zero bugs before deployment.
 This is not just a nice feature, but an essential part of applications that can't be patched or reversed.
 After all, what is the point of hosting an app in an eternal computer, if it will only last until a bug is found?

 ### No currency, abstracted accounts, several polishments